blckbx/mybosbotexample/README.md

 ## **/ 🔧 TOOLS /**

 ### **📜 Summary:**

-Run `node lndsummary` to gather useful data based on your node's statistics (balances, fees, weekly stats for profits and forwards)
+Gathers useful data based on your node's statistics (balances, fees, weekly stats for profits and forwards)
 ````
   NODE SUMMARY: